ygbadamosi662/alx-system_engineering-devops/0x00-shell_basics/README.md

-we copied html files from the current directory to its parent directory
+we moved all files that starts witha capital letter